course overview

 contact hours

-Training and classes are scheduled Monday to Friday, between 8:30am and 6:00pm.
+Training and classes are scheduled Monday to Friday, between 8:30am and 5:30pm.
 The program combines in-person practical sessions with integrated online learning components.
+Students are expected to train additional hours to support their learning.

 ideal for